PatonaIM/teamified-accounts/docs/multi-app-sso-guide.md

    - If `default_intent` is `'both'` → Runtime intent is applied as-is
    - If runtime intent tries to widen access → Ignored, falls back to `default_intent`

+4. **Internal User Bypass**: Users with `super_admin` or `internal_*` roles bypass all intent restrictions and can access any application regardless of the configured intent.
+This allows internal staff to access all apps for administration and support purposes.

 ### Authorization URL Examples

 **Standard authorization (uses OAuth client's default intent):**